operator-framework/java-operator-sdk/docs/documentation/features.md

    received, the reconciliation will still happen, but won't reset the retry, and will still be marked as the last attempt in the retry info.
 The point (1) still holds, but in case of an error, no retry will happen.

+The thing to keep in mind when it comes to retrying or rescheduling is that JOSDK tries to avoid unnecessary work.
+When you reschedule an operation, you instruct JOSDK to perform that operation at the latest by the end of the rescheduling delay.
+If something occurred on the cluster that triggers that particular operation (reconciliation or cleanup), then JOSDK considers that there's no point in attempting that operation again at the end of the specified delay since there is now no point to do so anymore.
+The same idea also applies to retries.

 ## Rate Limiting